Do's And Don'ts When Buying New Tires

 How Much Is A Set Of 4 Brand New Tires?

 Tire price depends on the size, type, and brand you choose.
-A full new tire replacement is estimated between $400-$1000.
+A whole new tire replacement is estimated to be between $400-$1000.
 Dealers' promotions and deals can help find high-quality tires at advantageous prices without compromising quality and performance.

 Are Mismatched Tires OK?

-No, mismatching tires generate performance conflict instead of all working for efficient rolling.
-Control over the vehicle becomes poorer, and the steering responsiveness decreases.
-Also, grip and traction are altered, depending on how much the tire type and condition differ from each other.
+No, mismatched tires generate performance conflicts instead of working together for efficient rolling.
+The vehicle's control becomes poorer, and the steering responsiveness decreases.
+Also, grip and traction are altered depending on how much the tire type and condition differ.

 Why Trust NeoTires?

-So, here we are for any tire-related need.
-For us, your satisfaction is important and we want you to come back, being sure that here you're cared about.
-We cannot change the conditions in which you drive.
-But for sure we can find the necessary tires to ride in them, however challenging it may be.
-Drive safe and choose your tires wisely!
+We cannot change the conditions under which you drive, but we can definitely find the necessary tires to ride in them, however challenging they may be.
+Drive safe, and choose your tires wisely!

 Brian Darr is a passion-driven enthusiast who has become an expert in the tire industry.
 His passion for rubber started with his first driving experience.
 He firmly believes that the performance and safety of any vehicle are due, first of all, to the quality of the tires mounted on it.